-Tile is fast becoming a go to material when it comes to designing a room.
+Tile is fast becoming a go-to material when it comes to designing a room.
 And why not?
 Unlike many other forms of flooring, tiling provides a variety of options, comes in a number of shapes and sizes, and extenuates vibrant colors without the mess of paint.

-When mediating on the type of flooring you should install in a room, it is important to address each room separately.
+When meditating on the type of flooring you should install in a room, it is important to address each room separately.
 Check out these ways that tile can be used in lieu of traditional flooring materials.

 Entryway and Living Room — Both the entryway and living room do well with classic styles.
 Natural and neutral tones provide an evergreen design option in these rooms.
 In place of wood flooring, consider tiles which convincingly mimic the look, but provide a much more resilient material.

 Kitchen — The appeal of a kitchen can greatly be heightened with the use of tiling.
 Using tiles in this location require a careful review of the material being used.
 For instance, ceramic tiles may be beautiful, but it will appear be cold and unwelcome during winter.